Description of the radar set, tactical-technical characteristics

 - solid-state electronics;

-- frequency agility over a wideband, horizontal and circular polarisation;
+- frequency agility over a wideband, horizontal and circular polarization;

 - frequency synthesiser controlled coherent transmitter;